duduel/projects/WeensyOS/README.md

-CS 61 Problem Sets
+WeensyOS
 ==================

-This repository contains the problem sets for Harvard’s CS 61 class, Systems Programming and Machine Organization.
+This directory contains the files for the WeensyOS project based on Harvard’s CS 61 class, Systems Programming and Machine Organization.

 For more information, see the course wiki: